tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 {{% summary %}}

-Identifying assumptions are the Conditional Independence Assumption and Overlapping Support, are crucial for matching to yield valid causal effects.
+The identifying assumptions *Conditional Independence* and *Overlapping Support* are crucial.
 When these assumptions hold, matching provides a framework for establishing causal relationships in observational studies.
 An example of exact matching is given, where individuals were paired based on the identical values of their age.

 In OLS regression, incorporating an interaction term between the treatment indicator and the (de-meaned) covariate allows for assessing how the treatment effect varies across different levels of the covariate.